 But when you started sticking with that social pond, people automatically start treating you more like an insider.

-Maybe the complimented you, asked your opinion and made you part of their internal dealings.
+Maybe the compliment you, ask your opinion and made you part of their internal dealings.

-You feel like you’re moving ahead in that pond, you’re excited and you want to keep advancing further and further.
+You feel like you’re moving ahead in that pond, you’re playing the politics, you’re excited and you want to keep advancing further and further.

 The pond starts to become your environment and you are excited at your prospects of becoming a bigger and bigger fish in it.